Getting Tattoos in the Summer

 As we stated previously, a tattoo is just like an open wound.

-This isn’t restricted to pools and hot tubs, either, and you’re also at risk of an infection if you go swimming in the ocean or a lake as well.
-Even if you bypass an infection, there’s always a risk of getting bumped and slamming into a rock or a pool wall, damaging the surface of your tattoo.
+This isn’t restricted to pools and hot tubs either.
+You’re also at risk of an infection if you go swimming in the ocean or a lake as well.
+If you are luckily enough to bypass an infection, there is an additional risk of getting bumped into or slamming into a rock or a pool wall, damaging the surface of your tattoo.

 Even after a month of the healing process, you should still be wary of swimming.
-The best thing you can do is get the go-ahead from your tattoo artist that it’s okay to start hitting the waves again, as long as your tattoo is done flaking and scabbing.
+The best thing you can do is to get the approval from your tattoo artist that it’s okay to start hitting the waves again, as long as your tattoo has finished flaking and scabbing.

 Keep Traveling to a Minimum